vestrel00/contacts-android/README.md

   - Purpose:
     - Move/refactor as much code as possible from the sample app into reusable modules
     - Promote code reuse, including rudimentary code (that couldbe refined)
-  - Work required to be done for this version;
+  - Remaining work to be done for this version;
     - Move view page to new module; ui-async
 - **(0.5.0) Code quality and integrity**
   - Purpose:
     - Ensure that code follows language and community standards
     - Ensure that code is covered with automated tests
     - Prevent new code from breaking existing API
-  - Work required to be done for this version;
+  - Remaining work to be done for this version;
     - androidTest/ for all core functions
     - Static analysis; lint / code quality checks (checkstyle, lint, etc)
     - Code coverage reporting tool